cristianpb/cristianpb.github.io/jekyll_collections/_posts/2020-04-06-amp-search-jekyll.md

 There are various alternatives to integrate a search function in a static website:
 * Client side options like [Lunr.js](https://www.npmjs.com/package/lunr) or [SimpleJekyllSearch](https://github.com/christian-fei/Simple-Jekyll-Search) provide some javascript functions to search indexed content, but these are not compatible with AMP because of the external javascript libraries restriction.
-* Services like Algolia, Swifttype or Google's Custom Search Engine, which uses external API services, but which are not compatible with AMP due to CORS endpoint restrictions.
+* Services like Algolia, Swifttype or Google's Custom Search Engine, which use external API services, but which are not compatible with AMP due to CORS endpoint restrictions.

 I personally prefer the approach from SimpleJekyllSearch which exposes an endpoint with the posts information and which can be then used in AMP components.
-The front-matter tells Jekyll that is a special page so it takes into account the defined parameters in order to render it.
+The front-matter informs Jekyll that is a special page so it takes into account the defined parameters in order to render it.
 The front-matter defines the following properties:
 * **limit**, which is used to limit the number of posts that will be iterated in the loop.
 * **permalink**, to overwrite the default URL of the file, so the endpoint can be found at the URL `/api/github-pages.json`.

 Jekyll allows looping over the posts using the `site.posts` array and get data from each post.
-Here's how my endpoint file looks:
+Here's how my endpoint file looks like:

 {% raw %}
 ```yaml